stillwellaudio/.github/profile/README.md

 # Stillwell Audio Plugins

 Welcome to Stillwell Audio's official GitHub organization!
+While many of our plugins are closed-source, any of our code that is open source will be found here

 ## About Us